 Current Funding Opportunities

-Federal Funding Opportunity (FFO) Announcements will be posted in this section upon the opening of the applicable application periods.
-Click on a URL to view the full FFO which contains information about the opportunity, applicant eligibility, application requirements, and directions on how to apply.
+Notice of Funding Opportunity (NOFO) Announcements will be posted in this section upon the opening of the applicable application periods.
+Click on a URL to view the full NOFO which contains information about the opportunity, applicant eligibility, application requirements, and directions on how to apply.

 Economic Research and Analysis of the National Need for Technology Infrastructure to Support the Internet of Things (IoT)

 Funding Instrument: Cooperative Agreement